hongrachel/representation-disparities/README.md

-# Is more always better?
-Evaluation of targeted dataset collection on racial bias in face recognition
+# Evaluation of targeted dataset collection on racial bias in face recognition

 ## Final Manuscript